 Performance standards.
 Persons shall conduct land-disturbing activity so that the post construction velocity of the ten-year storm runoff in the receiving watercourse to the discharge point does not exceed the greater of:

-The velocity established by the table in subsection (d) of this section; or
+The velocity established by the table in subsection (e) of this section; or

 The velocity of the ten-year storm runoff in the receiving watercourse prior to development.